Introduction

 returned as a sequence of one or more items.
 The first one is an http:response

-element with quite the same structure as an http:request, but without the
+element with quite the same structure as an http:request

 multipart response) as a string, a document node or a binary item, depending on the